-Securities registered pursuant to S Section 12(b) of the A Act: Title of each clas SS Ticker symbol(s) Name of each exchange on which registered N/A N/A N/A preceding 12 months (or for such the past 90 days. ☑ Yes ☐ No Indicate by check mark whether th shorter period that the filed all reports required to be filed by section 13 or ne registrant was required to file such reports), and (mitted electronically every Interactive Data File req he preceding 12 months (or for such shorter period has been subject to such filing requi- uired to be submitted pursuant to Rule rements for 405 of ĭ Yes □ No , ge accelerated filer, an accelerated filer, a non-accelerated "smaller reporting company" in Rule 12b-2 , , , , , oany.
-See the Large accelerated filer Accelerated filer Non-accelerated filer X Smaller reporting company \boxtimes Emerging growth company ark if the registrant has elected not to use the extend ant to Section 13(a) of the Exchange Act. \Box ed transition period for complying with any new or Indicate by check mark whether the ne registrant is a shel Il company (as defined in Rule 12b-2 of the Act). □ Yes ⊠ No
+Securities registered pursuant to S ection 12(b) of the A act: Title of each class Title of each class Ticker symbol(s) Name of each exchange on which register N/A N/A N/A 2 • filed all reports required to be filed by section 13 eregistrant was required to file such reports), and . , 2 nitted electronically every Interactive Data File re the preceding 12 months (or for such shorter period • e accelerated filer, an accelerated filer, a non-accer" and "smaller reporting company" in Rule 12b oany.
+See the Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company X Emerging growth company 0 00 1 37 • rk if the registrant has elected not to use the externt to Section 13(a) of the Exchange Act. \square nded transition period for complying with any new or Indicate by check mark whether th e registrant is a shell company (as defined in Rule 12b-2 of the Act). □ Yes ⊠ No

-As of August 7, 2020, we had 23,027,978 shares of common stock of Summit Healthcare REIT, Inc. outstanding.
+As of November 9, 2020, we had 23,027,978 shares of common stock of Summit Healthcare REIT, Inc. outstanding.